Diffusions with rank-based characteristics and values in the nonnegative quadrant: Questions of recurrence and transience

-Note that the way of measuring the reflection angles in their paper is to add $\, \pi \, / \, 2\, $ to the angles $\, ({\bm \theta}_1, {\bm \theta}_2) \, $ of \cite{MR792398} but the parameter $\, {\bm \alpha}\, $ is the same in both papers. \cite{MR509222}, \cite{MR651627} and \cite{MR1143393} also studied the stationary distribution of the semimartingale reflected Brownian motion.
+Note that the way of measuring the reflection angles in their paper is to add $ \uppi / 2 $ to the angles $ (\bolds{\theta}_1, \bolds{\theta }_2) $ of Varadhan and Williams \cite{MR792398} but the parameter $ \bolds{\alpha} $ is the same in both papers.
+Harrison \cite{MR509222}, Foschini \cite{MR651627} and Dai and Harrison \cite{MR1143393} also studied the stationary distribution of the semimartingale reflected Brownian motion.